SplitGuard: Detecting and Mitigating Training-Hijacking Attacks in Split Learning: Results

 \subsection{Validating the Claims}

-Going back to the two claims, we now demonstrate that fake gradients make a larger angle with regular gradients than the angle between two subsets of regular gradients, and that fake gradients have a higher magnitude than regular gradients.
-Figures \ref{fig:angles} and \ref{fig:mags} display these values for each of our three datasets obtained during the first epoch of training with an honest server, averaged over 5 runs.
+Going back to our two claims, we now demonstrate that fake gradients make a larger angle with regular gradients than the angle between two random subsets of regular gradients, and that fake gradients have a higher magnitude than regular gradients.
+For each dataset, Figures \ref{fig:angles} and \ref{fig:mags} display these values obtained during the first epoch of training with an honest server, averaged over 5 runs.

-From Figure \ref{fig:angles}, it can be observed that $\theta(F,R)$ is consistently greater than $\theta(R_1, R_2)$ for each of our benchmark datasets.
-Note however that the difference is greater for MNIST (around 60$\degree$) than for Fashion-MNIST (around 30$\degree$) and CIFAR (around 10$\degree$).
-Remembering from Table \ref{tab:accuracies} that the model's performance after the first epoch of training is higher in MNIST compared to other datasets, it is not surprising that the difference between the angles is higher as well.
-As we will discuss later, SplitGuard is more effective as the model becomes more accurate.
+Figure \ref{fig:angles} shows that $\theta(F,R)$ is consistently greater than $\theta(R_1, R_2)$.
+Note however that the difference is greater for MNIST (around $60^{\circ}$) than for Fashion-MNIST (around $30^{\circ}$) and the CIFAR datasets (around $10^{\circ}$).
+This means that as the model performs better (see Table \ref{tab:accuracies}), the difference between the angles becomes higher as well.

-Finally, Figure \ref{fig:mags} displays a similar relation between the $d(F,R)$ and $d(R_1, R_2)$ values obtained during the first epoch of training.
-For each of our datasets, $d(F,R)$ values are consistently higher than the $d(R_1, R_2)$ values, although the difference is smaller for CIFAR compared to MNIST.
+Figure \ref{fig:mags} displays a similar relation between the $d(F,R)$ and $d(R_1, R_2)$ values obtained during the first epoch of training.
+For each of our datasets, $d(F,R)$ values are consistently higher than the $d(R_1, R_2)$ values, although the difference is smaller for CIFAR compared to MNIST for similar reasons with the angle values.

 To recap, Figures \ref{fig:angles} and \ref{fig:mags} demonstrate that our claims are valid during the first epoch of training for our benchmark datasets.
-The decreasing difference as the models become less adept (going from MNIST to CIFAR10) implies that the protocol might need to be extended beyond the first epoch for more complex tasks.
+The decreasing difference as the models become less adept (going from MNIST to CIFAR100) implies that the protocol might need to be extended beyond the first epoch for more complex tasks.